 operates as a fully functional, self-contained dbt project location.

-The Operations are run using the DataOps Modelling and Transformation Orchestrator
+The operations are run using the DataOps Modeling and Transformation Orchestrator

 When a DataOps pipeline runs, the DataOps Modelling and Transformation Orchestrator will provide the underpinning technology stack needed to run a MATE job.